Jessup Playbooks Logo

 In order to present unbiased information, you need to use objective and factual sources.
 Stick with authoritative, non-partisan sources like the ones below.
 You may also obtain information from the candidate's website, but stick to facts -- a candidate's website is always partisan and biased.

-• Make sure each candidate gets the same amount of actual space on the guide.
+• Give each candidate the same amount of text space.

 Designing a Voter Election Guide